-The first Fire Island Lighthouse was an eighty-five-foot-tall octagonal tower, built using Connecticut River blue stone, whose purpose was to mark the entrance to Fire Island Inlet and the eastern entrance to New York’s lower bay.
+The first Fire Island Lighthouse was an eighty-five-foot-tall octagonal tower, built using Connecticut River blue stone, whose purpose was to mark the entrance to Fire Island Inlet and the eastern entrance to New Yorks lower bay.
 The tower was topped by a round soapstone deck, which had a hole bored in its middle for access to the lantern room from below.
-Installed inside the lantern room was a Winslow Lewis chandelier, with eighteen lamps set in fifteen-inch spherical reflectors, that revolved once every ninety seconds to produce a flashing light at a focal plane of eighty-nine feet.
-The station cost $9,999.65 to build – thirty-five cents under budget – and opened in 1826.
+Installed inside the lantern room was a chandelier, containing eighteen lamps set in fifteen-inch spherical reflectors, which revolved once every ninety seconds to produce a flashing light at a focal plane of eighty-nine feet.
+The station cost $9,999.65 to build thirty-five cents under budget and opened in 1826.

 While still employed as keeper, Dominy wrote a letter to his son describing an accident that occurred while he was tending the light:

+Fire Island Lighthouse was originally much closer to the inlet, but littoral drift has added several new acres to the western end of Fire Island over the years.
+This new acreage was removed from Fire Island Light Station and transferred to the State of New York in 1924 and is now part of Robert Moses State Park.
 Fire Island was only accessible by boat until 1964, when a bridge was built to connect the island to the mainland.
-The Fire Island Lighthouse was originally much closer to the inlet, but littoral drift has added several new acres to the western end of Fire Island over the years.
-This new acreage was removed from the Fire Island Station and transferred to the State of New York in 1924 and is now part of Robert Moses State Park.
-On December 31, 1973, the Fire Island Lighthouse was decommissioned; its role having been assumed by a flashing strobe light atop the water tower at the nearby park.

 After the lighthouse was discontinued, the steel mesh, placed around the tower in 1912, rusted from exposure to the elements as the cement coating crumbled away.
-By 1981, the empty and decaying tower was declared unsafe and not worth repairing, and was scheduled to be torn down.
-The following year, the Fire Island Lighthouse Preservation Society was formed to raise funds to save and restore the lighthouse.
+By 1981, the empty and decaying tower was declared unsafe and not worth repairing, and was scheduled to be torn down when the Fire Island Lighthouse Preservation Society was formed in 1982 to raise funds to save and restore the lighthouse.
 The lighthouse and grounds were transferred from the Coast Guard to the National Park Service, which then leased the property to the Fire Island Lighthouse Preservation Society.

-After a million dollars had been raised for its preservation, on May 25, 1986 the Fire Island Lighthouse was reactivated with a modern plastic lens, and a visitors center was opened.
+After a million dollars had been raised for its preservation, Fire Island Lighthouse was reactivated on May 25, 1986 using a modern plastic lens, and a visitors center was opened.
 The next year, the exterior of the tower was covered with waterproofed concrete, and in 1989, the lighthouse was opened to the public.
 Over the next five years, more renovation took place, culminating in a grand opening celebration on May 15, 1994.

-For years, the first-order Fresnel lens from Fire Island Lighthouse had been exhibited at the Franklin Institute, a museum in Philadelphia.
+For years, the first-order Fresnel lens used in Fire Island Lighthouse from 1858 to 1933 had been exhibited at the Franklin Institute, a museum in Philadelphia.
 In 2000, the lens was taken off display and relocated to a warehouse, prompting calls to return the lens to Fire Island.
-On March 27, 2007, the 9,000-pound, 16-foot-tall lens arrived at Fire Island National Seashore in the form of 900 pieces packed inside twenty-one crates.
-With funding secured, construction of a building to house the lens was completed, and then lens went on display in July of 2011.
-The over 100,000 visitors that annually call at the lighthouse, which is now maintained and operated by the Fire Island Lighthouse Preservation Society, now have one more reason to make the trek.
+On March 27, 2007, the 9,000-pound, sixteen-foot-tall lens arrived at Fire Island National Seashore in the form of 900 pieces packed inside twenty-one crates.
+With funding secured, construction of a building to house the lens was completed, and the lens went on display in July 2011.
+The lens building was built on the foundation of and resembles the former power generation that was erected in 1894 and can be seen in some of the historic photographs on this page.
+The 100,000-plus visitors that annually call at the lighthouse, maintained and operated by the Fire Island Lighthouse Preservation Society, now have one more reason to make the trek.